-Mapped out over four days, the study tour will cover over 1,400 km between Perth and Geraldton, showcase 15 diverse agricultural industry sites and provide 23 participants a high-impact collegiate networking experience that will forge and strengthen working relationships.
+Mapped out over four days, the study tour will cover over 1,400 km between Perth and Geraldton, showcase 15 diverse agricultural industry sites and provide up to 21 participants a high-impact professional development experience that will boost technical knowledge and strengthen industry relationships.

 Our itinerary is dotted with both iconic and lesser know industry players.
 Participants will be connected with industry thought-leaders and come face to face with inspiring enterprise innovations.

-Top Picture credit: David Coaker holds a 10-month-old barramundi grown in a canola crop on his Morawa farm taken by Danella Bevis Countryman.
+Top Picture credit: David Coaker holds a 10-month-old barramundi grown on his Morawa cropping farm taken by Danella Bevis Countryman.

 Itinerary Sites 26-29 July